 Alliance Against Displacement Accountability Process

-(draft.
-Note: This process was established in 2014 and is under revision to reflect the current organizational structure of AAD).
+Note: This process was established in 2014 and is under revision to reflect the lessons we have learned since its establishment and our current organizational structure.

 The Alliance Against Displacement is committed to ending oppressive and dominating forms of power in the world, our communities and in our groups.
 We recognize that many of the behaviours each of us brings to our groups can undermine our organizing work and have serious negative effects on each other.